vimich/vimich.github.io/README.md

 3. Go to the `Settings` page at the top of your repository, choose `Pages` the left side menu, and choose branch `gh-pages` as the source branch, and keep root as the folder.
 Then click save!

+4. Then choose `Actions` and `General`.
+Under `Action Permissions` select "Allow all actions and reusable workflows" and save.
+Then scroll down to `Workflow permissions` and select "Read and write permissions" and save again.

 Great, now we're ready to start!

 ## Step 1: The basics 👶